• 0Shopping Cart

 In-person and Zoom appointments.

-Contact me 613-400-8495 | shamanjennifer @ gmail .com
+Contact me 613-400-8495 | shamanjennifer@gmail .com

-Ottawa Shamanic Healing and Sacred Shadow Work for Healing Unresolved Wounds 2006 - 2025 All Rights Reserved | web design by Lapbaby Designs
+Ottawa Shamanic Healing and Sacred Shadow Work | 2006 - 2026 All Rights Reserved | web design by Lapbaby Designs

 • Facebook